 - Green Building Activity Guide, Kindergarten through Sixth Grade activities

-Payment is due on or before your visit, unless arrangements have been made with our Education Director prior to your visit.
+Payment is due on or before your visit, unless arrangements have been made with our Education Coordinator prior to your visit.
 We accept checks and credit cards.
 Please do not bring cash (unless arrangements have been made).

 The ENC has a parking lot with spaces for: